mfridman/cli/README.md

 I was inspired by Peter Bourgon's [ff](https://github.com/peterbourgon/ff) library, specifically the `v3` branch, which was soooo close to what I wanted.
 But the `v4` branch took a different direction and I wanted to keep the simplicity of the `v3` branch.
-This library aims to pick up where `ff/v3` left off.
+This library aims to pick up where the `v3` left off.

 ## License